 The Honors Program oversees a number of specialized cohort programs for relatively small groups of Honors students.
 The mission of each one of these programs is unique, but they share a common vision: provide participants with opportunities for academic, social, and professional enrichment related to their chosen area of interest.

 As part of these specialized cohort programs, students are closely mentored by caring and experienced Honors and Enrichment staff members.
 They also meet regularly with their groups and sometimes take classes especially designed for their interests.

-Some of the programs, such as the Holster and Rowe scholars programs, are the result of generous gifts from alumni and friends of the Honors Program, while others are the result of collaborations between the Honor Program and the UConn schools of Medicine, Dental Medicine, Law, and Pharmacy.
+Some of the programs, such as the Holster and Rowe scholars programs, are the result of generous gifts from alumni and friends of the Honors Program, while others are the result of collaborations between the Honor Program and the UConn schools of Medicine, Dental Medicine, and Law.

 Special Program in Law

 Offers support and guidance to students interested in attending law school.

 Helps prepare students for medical or dental professional programs.

 Selection as an entering first-year student (no application required):

 Provides health professions opportunities and support to students from backgrounds underrepresented in health care.
 (Note: All incoming students are considered for this program.
 There is no Rowe Scholar application for incoming students.
 Rising juniors may apply before their third year.)

 Provides opportunities to students in the Science, Technology, Engineering, and Mathematics (STEM) fields to enhance and support their academic pursuits.
 (Note: All incoming first-year students are considered for STEM Scholarships.
 There is no STEM Scholar application for incoming students.)